-There is no dispute that there is a great need for transitional living solutions on the island.
-There is a government funded male and female residential drug treatment program; the prison operates a system of parole; employment and homelessness are the two most challenging social factors for a person coming out of prison or treatment; and there is also an active drug court program.
+There is no dispute that there is a great need for transitional living solutions on the island as was demonstrated in the previously concluded evaluation of the Bridge Foundation.
+There is a government funded male and female residential drug treatment programme; the prison operates a system of parole; employment and homelessness are the two most challenging social factors for a person coming out of prison or treatment; and there is also an active drug court programme.
+This need is defined for both male and female clients that are impacted drug and alcohol abuse and or imprisonment.

-The literature presented earlier clearly indicates that absence of treatment leads to recidivism or "relapse", which tends to arise when someone is paroled or released after time is served.
+The literature presented-see appendix-clearly indicates that absence of treatment leads to recidivism or "relapse", which tends to arise when someone is paroled or released after their time is served.
 Findings also illustrates that relapse often occurs when an individual returns, without proper support, to the surroundings where his or her addiction originated.
-Information reported in the prison surveys of inmates at HMP Northward and Fairbanks (appendix 5) is that average self reported lifetime prevalence among inmates for alcohol is 90% and marijuana 81%.
+Information reported in the prison surveys of inmates at HMP Northward and Fairbanks (appendix 5) is that average self-reported lifetime prevalence among inmates for alcohol is 90% and marijuana 81%.
 It can be theorized that if these inmates are release with untreated addiction, some 70% are more likely to relapse or re-offend.

-The fact that there is no active drug treatment intervention taking place at the prison makes it even harder for a new release to enter in transitional living successfully.
+The fact that there is no active drug treatment intervention taking place at the prison makes it even harder for a new release to enter into transitional living successfully.
 This is due to the fact that breaking the cycle of use and learning to be abstinent is a major hurdle to accomplish without conditioned treatment approaches.
 If the prison is to benefit meaningfully from this facility that is available, efforts must be made to introduce some form of drug and alcohol treatment intervention in the prison-in particular, as part of a pre-release intervention for those known to be problematic drug users.

-Transitional living, such as that offered by the Bridge Foundation, also makes good economic sense-available information suggests that to keep an inmate in custody at HMP Northward cost \$64,000 per annum while analysis at the Bridge Foundation indicated that a provide transitional living for a client over a 12-month period will cost only \$15,000 per annum.
+Transitional living, such as that offered by the Hope Foundation, also makes good economic sense-available information suggests that to keep an inmate in custody at HMP Northward cost \$64,000 per annum.